netbeast/docs/chapters/api_reference/methods.md

 # Arguments

 Each device can support specific parameters.
 Bridge or Switch can be switched on or off.
 If you try to set an unsupported parameter to a switch (for example the brightness, .set({bri: 255})) you will return a soft error.
 The process keep working but send you a warning.

 Here is a list of supported arguments for each device.
 *   switch & bridge
-    * on 'true || false'
+    * on - true/false
 *   Bulbs
     * on    - true/false
     * bri   - 0-255